 - Adventure Playground for kids

-- Indoor heated Swimming pool Spa & Gym (Unfortunately this facility is closed to the public until further notice for refurbishment due to fire)
+- Indoor heated Swimming pool Spa & Gym

 - The Boathouse on-site restaurant overlooking Loch Ness

 - Village bars, restaurants and shops within easy walking distance

 - Table tennis in the cloisters